 Borrower Credit Score

-Applicants are not required to submit a credit report or score making the program ideal for borrowers who have experienced a drop in their credit score.
-Usually borrowers with lower credit scores pay a higher mortgage rate but this does not apply to the USDA Streamline Program.
+USDA Streamline Refinances do not require a credit score which is a significant advantage for applicants who have experienced a drop in their score.
+Usually applicants with lower credit scores pay a higher mortgage rate but this does not apply to the program.

 Borrower Debt-to-Income Ratio

-The program does not apply a maximum borrower debt-to-income ratio which helps borrowers who have experienced a decrease in their monthly income or increase in monthly debt expense.
+The program does not apply a maximum debt-to-income ratio which helps applicants who have experienced a decrease in their monthly gross income or an increase in monthly debt expense.
+Instead of limiting how much of your income you can spend on your mortgage payment, lenders focus on your past payment history to determine if you qualify for the mortgage.
 Not applying a debt-to-income ratio means more borrowers can qualify for a Streamline USDA Refinance.

-Because the program does not use borrower debt-to-income ratios, borrower income limits also do not apply.
-This feature may be helpful for borrowers whose income has increased since they obtained their original mortgage as the standard USDA home purchase and refinancing programs apply maximum borrower income limits.
+Because the program does not use debt-to-income ratios, borrower income limits also do not apply.
+This feature may be helpful for applicants whose income has increased since they obtained their original mortgage as standard USDA home loan programs apply borrower income limits.